pydio/pydio-doc-howto/installing_on_debian_nginx.md

 **Update** Updated on Dec.
 3 2014 to propose a new config file for Pydio 6

-Following are the instructions for installing [AjaXplorer](https://pyd.io/) with [Nginx](http://nginx.org/en/) on [Debian Wheezy](http://www.debian.org/intro/about).
+Following are the instructions for installing [Pydio](https://pyd.io/) with [Nginx](http://nginx.org/en/) on [Debian Wheezy](http://www.debian.org/intro/about).
 The hardware I am using is a [Raspberry Pi](http://www.raspberrypi.org/faqs) with a [4TB Western Digital USB](http://www.wdc.com/en/products/products.aspx?id=870) hard drive attached.
 Because the Raspberry Pi is a low powered device I am using Nginx as the web server with PHP-FPM for processing php.

 **Assumptions**

 You already have Debian 7.0 (Wheezy) running.
-You can download the AjaXplorer compressed file to your Debian server.
+You can download the Pydio compressed file to your Debian server.
 To start off with we need to install the prerequisite packages.
-I am keen to keep my Raspberry Pi lean and so I did some testing to determine the minimum required packages needed to get the full functionality of AjaXplorer.
-Note I am not including the requirements for the AjaXplorer desktop client yet because it is in beta and I am not interested in testing it.
+I am keen to keep my Raspberry Pi lean and so I did some testing to determine the minimum required packages needed to get the full functionality of Pydio.
+Note I am not including the requirements for the Pydio desktop client yet because it is in beta and I am not interested in testing it.
 If you wish to use the desktop client you will need some rsync php related packages.
 So here is the command to install the prerequisites;

     apt-get install nginx php5 php5-fpm php5-gd php5-cli php5-mcrypt